JohnCoene/javascript-for-r/_book/3-21-htmlwidgets-basics.md

 ## Candidate Libraries {#widgets-basics-candidates}

-Before going down the rabbit hole, it is good to take a look at the types of libraries one will work with.
-As htmlwidgets' main clients are JavaScript visualisation libraries, let us take a look at some such popular libraries and briefly analyse at how they work and what they have in common.
+Before going down the rabbit hole, let us explore the types of libraries one will work with; htmlwidgets' main clients so to speak.
+Below we look at some such popular libraries and briefly analyse at how they work and what they have in common.
 This will significantly help conceptualise what one is trying to achieve in this chapter.

 ### Plotly.js {#widgets-basics-candidates-plotly}